RamAnbalagan/FrontEnd-Prep-Guide/Vanilla JS/Browser/browser.md

   ##### Traversing the DOM
   >We prefer to use the Element methods over the Node ones.

+  In most cases, parentElement  is the same as parentNode.
+The only difference comes when a node's parentNode is not an element.
+If so, parentElement is null

-  Fetching the ParentNode and ParentElement
+  **Fetching the ParentNode and ParentElement**
   ```javascript

   // Parent Node